Interesting Historical Facts About Political Science

 Today, the idea of not letting someone vote simply because of their gender is rather silly, especially considering we now even have things like gender neutrality as the norm, but it actually hasn’t even been a century since the first women were allowed to vote in the US.

 In the 1920’s the US government voted to allow a bill to pass that let all citizens vote, but interestingly enough it was hotly contested and only passed by one yay.
-Tennessee had the deciding vote and they voted yes, and were a popular as mobile casinos Canada with some, and hugely unpopular with others.
+Tennessee had the deciding vote and they voted yes, and were a popular with some, and hugely unpopular with others.

 A Presidential Limit